 Study abroad allows you to grow academically and professionally while gaining a global perspective.
 Talk with your advisor about opportunities available through Curry.
 Also set up a time to meet with personnel in the International Studies Office (208 Minor Hall).
 There are many details you need to consider when selecting when and where you want to study.
 Three options are described below, but the possibilities are endless!

 Earning Undergraduate Credit for Study Abroad:

 You must have completed at least one full-time semester at the University of Virginia, possess a cumulative grade point average of 2.5 or higher, and be in good academic and disciplinary standing prior to applying to study abroad.
-You are also expected to meet with your advisor to plan a program of study, complete the online Education Abroad Workshop, and meet with an Education Abroad Advisor in the International Studies Office.
+You are also expected to meet with your advisor to plan a program of study.
+Before opening an application you must complete the online Education Abroad Workshop, and after doing so you may also meet with an Education Abroad Advisor in the International Studies Office.

 Coursework must be approved prior to enrolling in an institution outside of the U.S. Note that credit granted for courses taken abroad cannot exceed credits awarded for comparable University courses.* If enrolling abroad during a fall or spring semester, you are expected to complete at least 12 credits of coursework.